-New coronavirus cases fall in China but fears grow over global spread
+New coronavirus cases fall in China, but WHO concerned by global spread

 In total, China has reported 75,569 cases to the WHO, and 2,239 deaths, Tedros said.
 According to available data, the disease remains mild in 80% of patients, and severe or critical in 20%.
 The virus has been fatal in 2% of reported cases.

-The disease has spread to some 26 countries and territories outside mainland China, killing 13 people, according to a Reuters tally.
+The disease has spread to some 26 countries and territories outside mainland China, killing more than a dozen people, according to a Reuters tally.

 The latest Chinese figures showed only 31 of the new cases on Friday were outside of the virus epicentre of Hubei province, the lowest number since the National Health Commission started compiling nationwide data a month ago.